mui/material-ui/docs/src/pages/components/checkboxes/checkboxes.md

 ## Controlled

-You can control the checkbox with the `value` and `onChange` props:
+You can control the checkbox with the `checked` and `onChange` props:

 {{"demo": "pages/components/checkboxes/ControlledCheckbox.js"}}